The Dandy: History

 On 19 March 2012 the Royal Mail launched a special stamp collection to celebrate Britain's rich comic book history, which included The Dandy among many others.

-A follow-up to Waverly Book's The History of The Beano: The Story So Far, called The Art and History of The Dandy, was released in August 2012, the Dandy's 75th anniversary year.
+A follow-up to Waverly Book's The History of The Beano: The Story So Far, called The Art and History of The Dandy, was released in August 2012, The Dandy's 75th anniversary year.
 A Waverly book about The Dandy was originally to be released in 2007 for the comic's 70th birthday, but was cancelled with no explanation.
-The last print edition of the Dandy, a 100-page edition featuring a countdown of the comic's "Top 75 Characters", was published on 4 December 2012.

-However, The Dandy continued online and in the Dandy App, with long-running characters like "Desperate Dan", "Bananaman", "Blinky", "Sneaker" and "Hyde & Shriek" making the transition to digital alongside a re-imagined version of "Keyhole Kate" – transformed from nosey parker into a schoolgirl sleuth – a new take on former "Beezer" characters "The Numskulls", and a superhero team consisting of revamped versions of former D.C.
+The last print edition of The Dandy, a 100-page edition featuring a countdown of the comic's "Top 75 Characters", was published on 4 December 2012.
+Earlier in the year, Bananaman had entered The Beano, preserving his comic run without The Dandy.After the print comic ceased production, The Dandy was immediately relaunched online, with long-running characters like "Desperate Dan", "Bananaman", "Blinky", "Sneaker" and "Hyde & Shriek" making the transition to digital alongside a re-imagined version of "Keyhole Kate" – transformed from nosey parker into a schoolgirl sleuth – a new take on former "Beezer" characters "The Numskulls", and a superhero team consisting of revamped versions of former D.C.
 Thomson action stars – including The Dandy's (and the U.K.'s) first ever superhero, "The Amazing Mr X" – in adventure serial "Retro-Active".

-This was quite controversial among most Dandy fans as comparisons were made that the print edition was better and the digital one could be quite unreliable.
-DC Thomson decided to axe the comic as it didn't ultimately attract the publicity and customers that the company initially wanted.
-It ended on 26 June 2013, although annuals and occasional summer specials continue to be published.
+The "Digital Dandy" ended its run after just 13 issues - reasons given included frequent technical issues on the site and a failure to reach a younger audience.
+While this was the end of The Dandy in its weekly format, DC Thomson still releases a Dandy Summer Special and Dandy Annual every year as of 2025.